What is a Surgical Assistant?

 - Surgery Technician

-Job Outlook for Surgical Assistants
+Is There Job Demand for Surgical Assistants?

 The states with the most job growth for Surgical Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.